US Senate Landscape: 2025-2026

 FLORIDA, Open Seat (vacated by Republican): Former Atty.
 Gen. Ashley Moody has been appointed to Sen. Marco Rubio’s vacated seat.
 Florida’s continued movement towards MAGA may mean this Senate race is largely uncontested.

-TEXAS, Sen. Jon Cornyn (R-TX): Sen. Cornyn may face a MAGA primary challenger in Atty.
+TEXAS, Sen. Jon Cornyn (R-TX): Sen. Cornyn faces a MAGA primary challenger in Atty.
 Gen. Ken Paxton (R).
 A nasty primary, combined with Trump backlash and the right opposition candidate, could spell trouble for Republican control of this seat.

 2026: Rep. Henry Cuellar is a Texas Democrat who has consistently won crossover voters due to his successful bipartisanship in Congress and support for restrictions on abortions.
 A big-tent, conservative, blue-dog Democratic is likely the best model for flipping this seat.